sbrsule/game-of-life/README.md

 ```
 git clone https://github.com/sbrsule/game-of-life
 ````
-3. Move into the downloaded repo
+3. Move into the new folder of the downloaded repo
 ```
 cd game-of-life
 ```